Underrated Marvel Comics: See Timely Results

 • The Son Satan is the debut of on-and-off occult character Daimon Hellstrom.
 Creator Gary Friedrich and Steve Gerber take turns with the character in his role as an exorcist.
 Something that gives his struggle with his demonic heritage a sense of dichotomy.

-• It’s only until Lord of the Savage Land where the title character is immersed amid existential and natural horror do readers feel a stronger connection to him.
+• It’s only when the title character is immersed amid existential and natural horror in Lord of the Savage Land that readers feel a stronger connection to him.

 • Tigra is one of those characters whose history is nothing if not complicated.
 Her early years have her in a Cat costume that Hellcat inherits.
 But then some mystical means turn Greer Grant Nelson into Tigra.
 Unfortunately nobody seems to know what to do with her without the West Coast Avengers.

 • Brother Voodoo is the story of Jericho Drumm on his journey to becoming Doctor Voodoo.
-Because if somebody will succeed Doctor Strange, might as well see where it begins.
+Because if somebody will succeed Doctor Strange, let it be where psychology meets magic.

-• Which is part of what makes the Jonathan Lethem series feel like a genuine tribute; combining the Marvel universe with Napoleon Dynamite.
+• This combination is part of what makes the Jonathan Lethem series feel like a genuine tribute.
+It combines the Marvel universe with Napoleon Dynamite.

 • Quasar by the late Mark Gruenwald is a character many readers took a while to love.
 Possessing an everyman outlook with cosmic power, the character and series remains a cult classic.
 But it does slow down in the 90s.